spacebro/spacebro/README.md

 ## Contribute

+You can develop on spacebro, by running:

+`yarn dev`

+you can build with `yarn build`

 We use galaxies names for our release name, listed here [here](https://en.wikipedia.org/wiki/List_of_galaxies).
 We are currently at Black Eye.

 You can check the `examples/` folder, as well as the [spacebro-client](https://github.com/soixantecircuits/spacebro-client) examples for real life examples.